 The short asparagus season is almost in its prime.
-While an asparagus tart or florentine may be off the menu (because we don’t eat eggs or dairy), this Asparagus with Tofu Ricotta and Cashew Hollandaise takes elements of both dishes and is an excellent, delicious alternative.
+While an asparagus tart or florentine may be off the menu (because we don’t eat eggs or dairy), this Asparagus with Tofu Ricotta and Cashew Hollandaise takes elements of both dishes and is an excellent, plant-based alternative.

 Giving up eggs and dairy was initially unimaginable and I regularly hear other wholefood plant-based followers (and vegans) say the same.
-Learning how to use tofu and nuts in place of dairy was a major turning point for me.
+Learning how to use tofu and cashew nuts in place of dairy was a major turning point for me.

 I consider tofu-based ricotta and cashew-based yoghurt (which in this case I used as a base for hollandaise) to be plant-based essential recipes.
 Both these easy recipes can be used as substitutes for many “traditional” animal-based products and recipe components.
-They contain elements of flavour and texture similar to their traditional versions, so much so that they’ve regularly helped me win over skeptical omnivores and are indispensable for those transitioning to a whole food plant-based lifestyle.
+They contain elements of flavour and texture similar to their traditional versions, so much so that they’ve regularly helped me win over sceptical omnivores and are indispensable for those transitioning to a whole food plant-based lifestyle.

 - 1 recipe cashew yoghurt

 Note: The colour in the sauce from the turmeric takes time to develop so don’t be tempted to add more, too much makes the sauce grainy and very earthy in flavour.